 In other words: even at the well-resourced, nation-state-funded, end-to-end agentic frontier, the AI hit walls on validation, judgment, and accuracy.
 Human operators remained essential precisely on the categories of work that human pentesters report AI struggling with on bug-bounty platforms: chaining attacks, understanding context, and not getting fooled by the model's own confident hallucinations.

 Figure 3: Two years of milestones that turned autonomous AI agents into a real category in offensive security.
-XBow's blog posts, press releases, and Anthropic's named threat disclosures bookend the period.
-Sources: XBow Top 1; XBow Pentest On-Demand; XBow Series C; Anthropic GTG-1002; Anthropic Aug 2025.
+Public benchmarks, product launches, and Anthropic's named threat disclosures bookend the period.
+Sources: TechRepublic, July 2025; Anthropic GTG-1002; Anthropic Aug 2025.

 The model-vendor side: Anthropic's safeguards on Opus 4.7

-Reading those two pieces together, the picture is clear.
-The frontier models are getting more capable on offensive tasks.
+The picture is clear.
+Frontier models are getting more capable on offensive tasks.
 The frontier model vendors are simultaneously getting more selective about who can push them on those tasks.
-The "open to all" framing is real for the broad capability floor, but the absolute frontier (Mythos, Opus 4.7 with the Cyber Verification Program) remains gated.
+The "open to all" framing is real for the broad capability floor, but the absolute frontier (Mythos preview access, Opus 4.7 with the Cyber Verification Program) remains gated.
 What changed in 2025 to 2026 is that the gated-frontier-to-broadly-accessible delta narrowed.
 It did not disappear.

 Where Stingrai sees the line in live engagements